samuelsenerwa/Lingual/README.md

 add these lines in your `package.json` file
  ```

- "db:generate": "drizzle-kit generate:pg --schema db/schema.ts --out ./drizzle",
+ "db:generate": "pnpm drizzle-kit generate:pg --schema db/schema.ts --out ./drizzle",
  "db:migrate": "bun ./script/migrate.ts",
- "db:studio": "drizzle-kit studio"
+ "db:studio": "pnpm drizzle-kit studio"

  ```

  Alternative for this one ` "db:migrate": "bun ./script/migrate.ts",` can be using `tsx` to run it simply by typing ` "db:migrate": "tsx ./script/migrate.ts",` the reason is node doesn't support the content that I have included in my `migrate.ts` file, technically is like we're doing a work around.
+For more information you can checkout drizzle documentation for advanced guide.

  ## Running them in the terminal